adrianscarlatescu/event-alert-backend/README.md

 The purpose of this project is to provide all the required features for users that may want to be aware of the incidents reported around them.
 A user must be registered and authenticated in order to access these features.
 Then he can update his profile and report an event if needed.
 Also, he can search for the events reported by other users around his location.
-A user who is an admin can also modify or delete other users, the events reported by them, the comments posted by them, etc.

 ## Run prerequisites
 In order to run the application locally, the following steps must be set: